atk4/data/docs/persistence/sql/queries.md

 :::

 :::{php:method} _setArgs($what, $alias, $value)
-Internal method which sets value in :php:attr:`Expression::args` array.
+Internal method which sets value in {php:attr}`Expression::args` array.
 It doesn't allow duplicate aliases and throws Exception in such case.
 Argument $what can be 'table' or 'field'.
 :::